Localizing genuine multiparty entanglement in noisy stabilizer states: Introduction

-In view of this, we focus on investigating the GME over chosen subsystems of a multi-qubit system described by a stabilizer state with and without noise.
-We adopt a measurement-based protocol~\cite{divincenzo1998,verstraete2004,popp2005} for quantifying entanglement in subsystems, which has been established as an appropriate approach over the partial-trace based methods~\cite{horodecki2009}, leading to localizable entanglement~\cite{verstraete2004,popp2005} over the chosen subsystem.
-The studies on localizable entanglement in the noiseless~\cite{verstraete2004,popp2005} and noisy scenarios~\cite{Wang2015,Banerjee2020,Banerjee2022} to characterize quantum states have so far been mostly over bipartite split of the chosen subsystem, and for systems of small number of qubits, mainly due to the computational difficulty in the optimization involved in the definition~~\cite{verstraete2004,popp2005}.
-While exploration of localizable GME (LGME) on subsystems of paradigmatic pure states have been attempted~\cite{sadhukhan2017}, LGME on subsystems of noisy stabilizer states of arbitrary size, to the best of our knowledge, remain unexplored.
+The studies on the role of LE in characterizing noiseless and noisy quantum states have mostly considered a bipartite split of the chosen subsystem -- often a two-qubit subsystem~\cite{verstraete2004,popp2005,hein2006,amaro2018,amaro2020a,verstraete2004a,jin2004,skrovseth2009,smacchia2011,montes2012,Hk1,acin2007}.
+The exponential growth of the Hilbert space with the number of qubits has also confined these studies to systems of small number of qubits.
+While exploration of the behaviour of the localizable GME (LGME) on multiparty subsystems of paradigmatic pure states have been attempted~\cite{sadhukhan2017}, LGME on subsystems of noisy multipartite quantum states of arbitrary size, to the best of our knowledge, remain unexplored.

-In this paper, we calculate the GME over a selected subsystem of qubits in arbitrary graph states~\cite{hein2006} using a graphical approach for single-qubit measurements~\cite{elliott2008,elliott2009}, and demonstrate the results in typical graphs having linear, ladder, and square graph structures.
-We also extend the calculation in situations where the graphs are subjected to single-qubit local Pauli noises~\cite{nielsen2010,holevo2012} of Markovian~\cite{Yu2006} and non-Markovian~\cite{Daffer2004,Shrikant2018,Gupta2020} variants, and investigate at which noise strength the localized \emph{genuine} multiparty entanglement cease to exist.
-The calculations can also be extended for arbitrary stabilizer states due to their connection to graph states by local unitary operations.
-We also demonstrate this by considering a toric code defined on a square lattice.
+In this paper, we focus specifically on arbitrary stabilizer states~\cite{nielsen2010,Hayashi2008} in noiseless scenarios as well as under noise corresponding to specific noise models, and compute LGME along with its lower bounds to investigate its features.
+Selecting \emph{graph states}~\cite{hein2006} as a candidate stabilizer state, we calculate the LGME and its lower bounds over a selected subsystem using a graphical approach for single-qubit measurements~\cite{elliott2008,elliott2009}, and demonstrate the results in typical graphs having linear, ladder, and square graph structures.
+We also extend the calculation in situations where the graph states (or, the stabilizer states) are subjected to single-qubit local Pauli noises~\cite{nielsen2010,holevo2012} of Markovian~\cite{Yu2006} and non-Markovian~\cite{Daffer2004,Shrikant2018,Gupta2020} variants, and investigate at which noise strength the localized \emph{genuine} multipartite entanglement cease to exist.
+The calculations can also be extended for arbitrary stabilizer states due to their connection to graph states by local unitary operations~\cite{van-den-nest2004,lang2012}.
+We demonstrate this by considering a toric code~\cite{kitaev2001,kitaev2006} defined on a square lattice.
 A more detailed yet non-technical overview of the main results, discussed in Secs.~\ref{sec:le_noiseless_graph}-\ref{sec:topological}, can be found in Sec.~\ref{sec:overview}.
-Sec.~\ref{sec:conclusion} contains the concluding remarks and an overview of possible future direction.
+Sec.~\ref{sec:conclusion} contains the concluding remarks and an overview of possible future directions.